Do you feel guilty when you take time to rest? If so, you’re not alone.

 How Hustle Culture Shapes our Views

 “Hustle culture” is a lifestyle that teaches people to glorify constant work and long hours.
-It puts work-life balance on the back burner.
+It puts work-life harmony on the back burner.

 Although it’s certainly possible to work long hours and produce great work without sacrificing sleep or rest, some of these cultural factors make people feel that sacrificing their work-life balance means they’re doing something right.